Stem cell and bone marrow transplants

 You might still need to have blood or platelet transfusions after you go home.
 During the first few months you are at risk of having a reaction to blood transfusions.
 To prevent this, any blood or platelets you have must be irradiated.
 This means they have been treated with radiation.
 This destroys any white cells that could cause the reaction.

-After a transplant, it also takes time for your blood cell levels to recover and for your immune system to work properly again.
-During this recovery period you are at higher risk of infections.
+After a transplant, it takes time for your blood cell levels to recover and for your immune system to work properly again.
+During this recovery period you are at a higher risk of infections.

 Your doctor and nurse will talk to you about what you can do to lower your risk of getting an infection.

-During your time in hospital, you're usually told to avoid foods that are known to increase risk of stomach or bowel infections.
+During your time in hospital, you're usually told to avoid foods that are known to increase the risk of stomach or bowel infections.
 Your doctor or nurse will let you know when you can start eating normally again.
 The advice can vary slightly between hospitals.
 But some general advice during your recovery is to:

 wash your hands before cooking and eating

-wash salads and fruit thoroughly
+wash all salad and fruit thoroughly

-avoid takeaways and fast food restaurants
+avoid takeaways and fast food restaurants (or make sure they make you freshly cooked food)

 Don't drink more than the recommended amount of alcohol.
 Ask your doctor if alcohol interferes with any medicines you are taking.